leoliu/ggtags/README.rst

 Development
 ~~~~~~~~~~~

-The goal is to make working with GNU Global in Emacs as effortless and
+The goal is to make working with GNU Global in Emacs as effortlessly
-intuitively as possible.
+and intuitively as possible.

 Bugs
 ~~~~